portxchange/developer-documentation/sending-data/index.md

 An integrating system can provide location names in a format that is used internally.
 PortXchange system uses internal procedures to match identifiers provided by an external system with internal location identifiers.

-The full list of event location types can be found in the [specification](https://github.com/PortCallOptimisation/port-call-event-format/blob/master/Event_spec.ts#L419-L428).
+The full list of event location types can again be found in the API docs.

 **Attention!**
 If you would like to use simple identifiers of locations, for example, numbers, contact the PortXchange support in advance.